-Turan is passionate about improving access to the Bar and regularly mentors women from underprivileged BME communities.
+Turan is passionate about improving access to the Bar and regularly mentors individuals from underprivileged BME communities.
 Turan spends her spare time learning foreign languages and practising yoga.
-She speaks fluent Turkish and French, intermediate German, and is learning Italian.
+She speaks fluent Turkish and French, intermediate German, and is learning Italian and Spanish.
 She is also a Grade 8 violinist and plays for a London-based orchestra.

 Turan accepts instructions from French-speaking and Turkish-speaking clients.

 Turan undertook pupillage at a leading clinical negligence set, gaining in-depth experience of cases from both Claimant and Defendant perspectives.
-Whilst training, she regularly drafted particulars of claim, defences, advices on liability and quantum, schedules and counter-schedules of loss, mediation notes, and skeleton arguments on cases up to and including Court of Appeal level, as well as attending and assisting with conferences, roundtable meetings, mediations, and trials.
-She assisted QCs with extensive legal research on issues of causation, quantum, and costs, including in the recent Court of Appeal case of XX v Whittington Hospital NHS Trust EWCA Civ 2832 concerning the recoverability of the costs of commercial surrogacy.
+Whilst training, she drafted particulars of claim, defences, advices on liability and quantum, schedules and counter-schedules of loss, mediation notes, and skeleton arguments on cases up to and including Court of Appeal level, as well as attending and assisting with conferences, roundtable meetings, mediations, and trials.
+She assisted QCs with extensive legal research on issues of causation, quantum, and costs, including in the case of XX v Whittington Hospital NHS Trust EWCA Civ 2832 concerning the recoverability of the costs of commercial surrogacy.
 Examples of cases on which Turan worked include cases concerning negligent conduct of surgery leading to bowel perforation and sepsis, mistaken prescription of dexamethasone, delayed diagnosis of a number of different types of cancer, birth-related injuries, brain injuries, infertility, and haemophilia.
 As a pupil, Turan also gained experience of the high-profile transvaginal mesh litigation.
 Her product liability experience serves her well in her analysis of surgical procedures.

-Turan is regularly instructed in clinical negligence cases and related civil interlocutory applications concerning the admission of evidence, procedure, and case management.
-She has advised on liability and quantum in cases involving complex medical evidence concerning both physical and psychological injuries and drafted schedules of loss in dependency claims under the Fatal Accidents Act.
-She regularly conducts conferences with lay clients, solicitors, and medical experts in the lead-up to trial and acts in fast-track and multi-track trials.
+Turan is regularly instructed as sole counsel in clinical negligence cases and related interlocutory applications and CCMCs.
+She conducts conferences with lay clients, solicitors, and medical experts in the lead-up to trial and acts in fast-track and multi-track trials.
 She is often praised for her sensitive handling of lay clients with traumatic injuries.
-She undertakes overlapping work in the field of inquest law and is particularly adept at analysing evidence concerning psychiatric injuries, having dealt with a number of inquests concerning self-inflicted deaths.
+She undertakes overlapping work in the field of inquest law and is adept at analysing evidence concerning psychiatric injuries, having dealt with a number of inquests concerning self-inflicted deaths.